AzuraCast/AzuraCast/README.md

 #### Updating with Docker

+If you have the `docker.sh` script from the installation steps above, you can run `./docker.sh update` to automatically update your installation.

-From inside the base directory where AzuraCast is copied, run the following commands:
+To manually update, from inside the base directory where AzuraCast is copied, run the following commands:

 ```bash
 docker-compose down